CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

 In this task, you will learn how to create the necessary Azure resources.

-> **Note**: If you have previously completed the **[Create an Azure AI Search solution](22-azure-search.md)** exercise, and still have these Azure resources in your subscription, you can skip this section and start at the **Create a search solution** section.
+> **Note:** If you have previously completed the **[Create an Azure AI Search solution](22-azure-search.md)** exercise, and still have these Azure resources in your subscription, you can skip this section and start at the **Create a search solution** section.
 Otherwise, follow the steps below to provision the required Azure resources.

 1. In a web browser, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.